Mother: Barbara (Siggers) Franklin, gospel singer

 Is extremely private, she rarely discusses her personal life or her father's death.

-Franklin claims reports of her mother abandoning the family in 1948 are "an absolute lie".
+Claims reports of her mother abandoning the family in 1948 are "an absolute lie."
 The Franklins separated and the children lived with Rev. Franklin, spending summers with their mother until Mrs. Franklin died in 1952.